Responsible Sourcing

 Fishermen holding a fishing net

-The road to serving a McDonald’s menu item to a delighted customer is long and complex.
+The road to serving McDonald’s menu items that delight customers is long and complex.
 Our global supply chain spans countries, continents and industries.
-We approach responsible sourcing holistically, understanding that our work impacts the livelihoods of people, the health of our shared planet and the well-being of animals.
+We approach responsible sourcing holistically, understanding that our work can impact the livelihoods of people, the health of our shared planet and the well-being of animals.
 We believe we must respect them all.

 Our Recent Progress

-• 88.8% of the fish sourced for McDonald’s Filet-O-Fish® was from sustainably managed wild-caught fisheries, assessed and verified annually against the McDonald’s Sustainability Fisheries Standard by the Sustainable Fisheries Partnership.2
+• 93.8% of the fish sourced for McDonald’s Filet-O-Fish® sandwich was from more sustainably managed wild-caught fisheries, which is assessed and verified annually against the McDonald’s Sustainability Fisheries Standard by the Sustainable Fisheries Partnership.2

-• 100% of the palm oil used in McDonald’s restaurants and as an ingredient in McDonald’s products supported the production of sustainable palm oil in 2022.3
+• 100% of the palm oil used in McDonald’s restaurants and as an ingredient in McDonald’s products supported the production of more sustainable palm oil in 2023.3

 farm worker holding lettuce